Are Free-To-Play Games, Actually Free to Play?

-Free to play games tend to be popular because they’re free.
-Sometimes there are free games like Fortnite, Guardian Tales and others that don’t require people to pay in order to win or continue with the story.
-There is, of course, the ability to pay to get cosmetic items or characters/weapons but these aren’t required to win.
-However, there are a lot of games out there that require microtransactions to win.
+Free-to-play games tend to be popular because they’re free.
+Sometimes, there are free games like Fortnite, Guardian Tales, and others that don’t require people to pay to win or continue with the story.
+There is, of course, the ability to pay to get cosmetic items or characters/weapons, but these aren’t required to win.
+However, there are a lot of games out there that require microtransactions to succeed.
 This can take away the enjoyment of the games and ostracize gamers in the process.
 There’s nothing inherently wrong with microtransactions.
 They become an issue when they’re needed to play.

-Over the years, I’ve probably spent $100 on microtransactions, but it wasn’t essential to continue playing.
-Most of them have been for cosmetics.
-Cosmetic items in games make the character feel more personalised to the player.
-The first monumental game I encountered with cosmetic items was Adventure Quest Worlds.
-I spent a small fortune on these.
+Over the years, I’ve spent hundreds of dollars on microtransactions, but it wasn’t essential to continue playing.
+Most of them have been for cosmetics items that made the character feel more personalized to me.
+The first monumental game I encountered with cosmetic items was Adventure Quest Worlds, where I spent a small fortune on these.

 Free to Play